grammarware/slps/samples/fl/implementations/java/README.txt

 The implementation has been tested with Java 5 and 6.
 The parser relies on ANTLR.
 The implementation has been tested with antlrworks-1.1.7.jar.
+That jar needs to be in the CLASSPATH.
 Pretty printing and evaluation are implemented as visitors.
 Pretty printing uses inefficient string concatenation.